agnescameron/blog/_posts/2025-01-20-wiki-scraping.md

 </span>

 A big influence on this project is the work of [Patrick Gunkel](http://ideonomy.mit.edu/), founder and core proponent of the field of _ideonomy_-- the science of ideas.
-Many years ago my friend SJ introduced me to Gunkel's work, via the masterpiece *'An Idea Tree'* (small version right), which takes the initial idea of allanto (sausage-like) foods, andd follows multiple 'hints' and 'interpretations' to theorise, for example, the appearence of mochi ice cream some decades before its introduction into Gunkel's native Texas.
+Many years ago my friend SJ introduced me to Gunkel's work, via the masterpiece *'An Idea Tree'* (small version right), which takes the initial idea of allanto (sausage-like) foods, and follows multiple 'hints' and 'interpretations' to theorise, for example, the appearence of mochi ice cream some decades before its introduction into Gunkel's native Texas.

 This tree of sausage-inspired innovation follows a surprisingly similar set of jumps to the map of dishes, albeit with the latter feeling less self-consciously 'innovative'.
 The forking, folding path -- the 'staple' hint, the 'deep frying' hint -- unfolds layers of different ideas and techniques that have built up between cuisines over time.